Stausssi/katacoda-json/json-scenario/4_getJSON.md

 # Inserting data

 If you are done manipulating the grade files to your liking, we can start inserting the two data points into the table.
-To retrieve the JSON content from the files, we are using a temporary variable and `cat`.
+To retrieve the JSON content from the files, we are using a temporary variable and the command-line tool `cat`.
 Since our primary key *user_id* is generated automatically, we don't need to specify it.

 ```postgresql
 \set grades_john `cat /root/grades_john.json`